John Sharp (bishop): Biography

-In August 1688 Sharp was again in trouble.
-After refusing to read the declaration of indulgence he summoned before the ecclesiastical commission of James II.
+In August 1688, Sharp was again in trouble.
+After refusing to read the declaration of indulgence, he was summoned before the ecclesiastical commission of James II.
 He argued that though obedience was due to the king in preference to the archbishop, yet that obedience went no further than what was legal and honest.
 After the Glorious Revolution he visited the imprisoned 'Bloody' Jeffreys in the Tower of London and attempted to bring him to penitence and consolation for his crimes.

 Soon after the Revolution Sharp preached before the Prince of Orange (soon to be King William III) and three days later before the Convention Parliament.
 On each occasion, he included prayers for King James on the ground that the lords had not yet concurred in the abdication of James II.
 On 7 September 1689 he was named dean of Canterbury succeeding John Tillotson.

 The same year he was appointed a commissioner for the reform of the liturgy and the ecclesiastical courts.
 Sharp was seen by some as the 'lowest' of the High Church party and therefore the most fitting candidate to appease the concerns of the Dissenters.
 The historian Lord Macaulay later described him as ‘the highest churchman that had been zealous for comprehension and the lowest that felt a scruple about succeeding a deprived prelate'.
 The mooted Comprehension Bill was intended to admit within the pale of the Church a large number of the Nonconformists was, eventually, allowed to drop.

 Under William III and Mary II he succeeded Tillotson as Dean of Canterbury in 1689, and (after declining a choice of sees vacated by non-jurors who were his personal friends) followed Thomas Lamplugh as Archbishop of York in 1691.
 He made a thorough investigation of the affairs of his see, and regulated the disordered chapter of Southwell.

 He was whole-hearted in his renunciation of loyalty to James II, and a sceptic about the Divine Right of Kings.
 In 1701 his friend Lord Nottingham admitted to having the gravest doubts about swearing the Oath of Abjuration.
 Sharp replied cheerfully that in his view "Princes hold their Crowns by the same legal right as your Lordship holds his estates, and that they may forfeit their rights as well as you".